-The table below (9) shows the rates of people in Kent districts with a need for treatment for CMD.
+Table 9 below shows the rates of people in Kent districts with a need for treatment for CMD.
 The table shows that across Kent there are higher relative higher rates in Thanet for all conditions, followed by Dartford and Gravesham.
 Canterbury and Shepway also have higher than Kent average rates for anxiety.

-The estimated rates from the APMS 2007 have been applied to Kent districts and then the estimated number of people with the disorder shown in Table 9.
+The estimated rates from the APMS 2007 have been applied to Kent districts and then the estimated number of people with the disorder shown in table 9.
 This shows that the larger the population the more people there will be with mental disorders.
 Across the whole of Kent 133,764 people will have some neurotic disorder and this is 12.5% of the total registered population of Kent (aged 18-64) and around 74,500 people have mixed anxiety and depression (around 7%).
-The numbers are also described by Kent district in table 9.
+The numbers are also described by Kent CCG in Table 10.